hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

           }
         ]
       },
-      "signature": "5nh7900fn499040cd3728c0f0945faf9e89kkh3vvvb68b53d99c002123f67fg3"
+      "examinerSignature": "5nh7900fn499040cd3728c0f0945faf9e89kkh3vvvb68b53d99c002123f67fg3"
     }
   ]
 }
 ```

-This message adheres to the attribute [content formats outlined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:
+This message adheres to the attribute [content formats outlined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) and builds on the [By Value Attachments](#by-value-attachments) with the following additions:

-* `description`: A human readable description of the type of document.
-* `vetting_process`: A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
-* `sha256`: *Optional hash of the content*.
-Including this field makes the content tamper-evident.
 * `links`: A list of zero or more locations at which the content may be fetched.
   * `url`: Link to the external document.
   * `accesscode`: If required, the passcode need to authenticate access to the url.
-* `signature`: Required RSA/SHA-256 Signature of the document.
-This is required for downstream processing by the Verifier so that the Holder can demonstrate that the Issuer was the attesting source of the document.

 Upon completion of the Evidence Request and Response exchange, the Holder's Agent is now able to present any Verifier that has accepted a specific Issuer credential with the supporting evidence from the Issuer.
 This evidence, depending on the Holder's preferences may be direct or via a link to an external resource.
 For example, regardless of the delivery method used between the Issuer and Holder, the Holder's Agent may decide to fetch all documents and store them itself and then provide Verifiers with by-reference access upon request.